INDIAN ELECTRONICS INDUSTRY

 demand; a highly talented workforce (especially for design and

-engineering services) with good communication skills; and the recently
+engineering services) with good communication skills; and the new schemes such as

 Products and solutions for your business needs